May 29, 2020//Ellen Neveux

 Security and data protection must go beyond perimeter defenses.
 Two of the largest data breaches on record, Target and Home Depot, were the result of compromised network credentials.
-In both cases, hackers leveraged privileged accounts to gain access to millions of private records.
+In both cases, hackers leveraged privileged accounts to gain access to sensitive data and millions of private records.
 These incidents illustrate the threat of unrestricted access.

 Applications with unrestricted privileges are often targeted by attackers.
 An SQL injection is a common web application attack that inserts malicious instructions into SQL statements.
 Hackers are then able to elevate their privileges and gain control over critical systems.
 If least privilege best practices were followed, this attack would be stunted.
 The web application would have read-only privileges and the injection could not escalate.